-- When using this function the next time, simply turn on the camera and start the pairing software.
+- There is no need to complete pairing again if you continue using a particular camera and computer together after pairing without changing the settings. - When using this function the next time, simply turn on the camera and start the pairing software.
 The connection between the camera and computer will be established automatically. - You can add the pairing software to the software launched at startup of your computer.
-On the [Preferences] → [Basic Settings] tab in EOS Utility, select [Add WFT Pairing Software to the Startup folder].
-(Macintosh users: Select [Register WFT Pairing Software in Login Options].)
+In the [Preferences] → [Basic Settings] tab in EOS Utility, select [□ Add WFT Pairing Software to the Startup folder].